-The Company may also - for each Shareholders' Meeting - appoint a person to whom shareholders may grant proxies with voting instructions in relation to all or some of the items on the agenda, as envisaged by applicable law.
-In such cases, the proxy will not be valid in relation to agenda items for which no voting instructions have been given.

-Pursuant to the By-laws, the notice of call may also provide, on a case-by-case basis, that shareholders with voting rights may (i) attend Shareholders' Meetings using telecommunication facilities, and/ or (ii) exercise their voting rights by correspondence and/or electronically, in accordance with applicable law.
+The Company may also - for each Shareholders' Meeting - appoint a person to whom shareholders may grant proxies with voting instructions in relation to all or some of the items on the agenda, as envisaged by applicable regulatory provisions.
+In such cases, the proxy will not be valid for agenda items for which no voting instructions were given.
+Pursuant to the By-laws, the notice of call may also provide, on a case-by-case basis, that shareholders with voting rights may (i) attend Shareholders' Meetings using telecommunications means, and/or (ii) exercise their voting rights by correspondence and/or electronically, in accordance with applicable regulatory provisions.